thnkxgod/online-Voting-system/README.md

 # online-Voting-system
- In this project we did used HTML, PHP, MYSQL
+ In this project we have used HTML, PHP, MYSQL

  This is simply a voting sysytem project. in which there are two sections one is for voter and another for candidate.